Thursday, 4 May 2023

 Molipaxin

-Common Non Prescription Medication used by people with ME
+Non Prescription Medication used by People with ME

 Advice re COQ10 as reported by a severe ME patient ‘When I started co enzyme q10 first I went from 30 mg to 100 and I felt my head was blown off.
 I went back to 30, then 60, then 90 and as time went on using the same gradual method I got to 200mg daily.
 When Dr R gave me 600mg, I went up to 400mg and then got to 600mg which I now take daily.
 It might just take your body a little adjustment time.’
 ‘Take earlier in the day to avoid insomnia.’